Which colour temperature?

 The images below show the impact that can colour temperatures can have in the same kitchen:

-As you can see from the images above, choosing the right colour temperature has a major impact on a room, which is why we advise seeking counseling.
+As you can see from the images above, choosing the right colour temperature and light color has a major impact on a room, which is why we advise seeking counseling.
 The colour of the walls, floors, cupboards etc should also be considered during your decision making process.
-The right colour temperature will emphasize the colours of the environment and bring the room to life.
+The right colour temperature will emphasize the colours of the environment and bring the room to life, helping you achieve the desired atmosphere.
 For example an orange/yellow room may be more suited to extra warm white, whilst a blue or white room may be more suited to cool white.
 Light can bring your room to life and make it feel bright and vibrant.

 Here are some examples detailing which colour temperatures may work better in different room types: